Lau36/Lau36/README.md

 Hi  👋

-I'm laura Jaimes a systems engineering student at universidad del valle.
+My names is laura Jaimes and i'm a systems engineering student at universidad del valle.

 <!--